Gear 1 - Introduction

 - Provide state and regional training for school library media specialists, classroom teachers, and principals to assist them as they create and implement innovative learning spaces and tools for students.
 (SEA and LEA Targets for Wisconsin DPI and districts)

-- Create a cadre of innovative schools or districts that are willing to share successes and challenges to others via video, blogs, or other appropriate media.
+- Create a cadre of innovative schools or districts that are willing to share successes and challenges with others via video, blogs, or other appropriate media.
 (SEA and LEA Targets for Wisconsin DPI and districts)

 Districts will seek opportunities and technology platforms that extend course offerings.
 Districts will provide opportunities for educators to learn in blended and/or online learning environments that will enable them to bring digital lessons and assignments, which engage learners to strive for success.